 - Creating a plan group

-- Removing plan groups
+- Removing a plan group

 - Renaming a plan group